Events

 Glam up and get your groove on as you glide under the disco ball at retro-style roller disco Roller Nation in Tottenham.
 Open to all ages, Roller Nation offers Saturday afternoon sessions for kids and families before transforming into a dazzling London roller disco at night.
 Hire skates there or bring your own and, if you’re feeling hungry, feast on food and cocktails at the bar and diner.

-Let the good times roll with London skate school Skate Fresh, which offers lessons for all levels, as well as children’s party packages and hen parties.
+Let the good times roll with London skate school Skatefresh, which offers lessons for all levels, as well as children’s party packages and hen parties.
 Discover your skating talent and revive your favourite childhood craze either outdoors in locations such as Hyde Park, or through video training so you can learn on the go.

-15. London Skate Centre
+18. London Skate Centre

-16. London Friday Night Skate & Sunday Stroll (LFNS)
+19. London Friday Night Skate & Sunday Stroll (LFNS)

 People roller skating in Hyde Park on a sunny day.

 Get your skates on for some roller skating around London on Friday night or Sunday afternoon.
 Expect party vibes, iconic London sights and flashing lights as you leave Wellington Arch at Hyde Park Corner every Friday at 8pm.
 Sunday skaters can enjoy a slower pace from Serpentine Road at Hyde Park every Sunday at 2pm.
-These free and marshalled skating sessions are open to everyone who loves to skate!
+These free and marshalled skating sessions are open to anyone that loves to skate!

-17. London Roller Girls
+20. London Roller Girls

-18. London Skate Life
+21. London Skate Life

-19. Zebra Skate Camp
+22. Zebra Skate Camp

 A child wearing pink and white roller skates on a sunny day